panieldark/Sudoku-Solver/README.md

 2. have a computer beat you at your favorite game

 ## Acknowledgements
-loosely based off of https://gist.github.com/ssaurel 's implementation.
+Algorithm based off of https://gist.github.com/ssaurel 's implementation.

 Inspired by my (not so) secret obsession - sudoku